riceshowerX/SnapForge/SECURITY.md

 ## ✅ Supported Versions

-Since SnapForge is a rapidly evolving application, security patches will only be provided for the **most recent version** available on the `main` branch.
-We encourage all users to run the latest code.
+Security patches are provided only for the **most recent version** of SnapForge available on the `main` branch.
+We encourage all users to stay up-to-date.

 | Version | Supported |
 | :--- | :--- |
 | **Latest (`main` branch)** | :white_check_mark: |
 | All older versions | :x: |

-If you are using an older version, please update to the latest version from `main` before reporting any issues.

 ## 🛡️ Reporting a Vulnerability

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, we encourage you to report them privately.
-This helps us ensure that we can address the vulnerability before it becomes widely known.

-### Method 1: Private Vulnerability Reporting (Preferred)

-The best way to report a vulnerability is through **GitHub's private vulnerability reporting feature**.
-This method ensures your report goes directly to the repository maintainers in a secure and private manner.
+To ensure vulnerabilities are handled securely and privately, we require all security reports to be submitted through **GitHub's private vulnerability reporting feature**.
+This is the sole and direct channel to the project maintainers.

 [**>> Click here to report a vulnerability privately on GitHub <<**](https://github.com/riceshowerX/SnapForge/security/advisories/new)

-### Method 2: Email

-If you prefer, you can also send an email to **[请在此处替换为您的联系邮箱]**.
-Please use a descriptive subject line, such as `SECURITY: Vulnerability in SnapForge`.

 ### What to Include in Your Report